My three-year-old has a pink polka-dotted piggybank that sits on her shelf, filled with quarters earned from a bed made or a mess cleaned.

 It’s time to stop thinking of content as an expense and start seeing it as an investment.
 And here’s why:

-If you are creating content that supports your brand story and helps demonstrate your expertise, it is an asset you own, forever.
+If you are creating content that supports your school story and helps demonstrate your expertise, it is an asset you own, forever.
 If this content lives on a blog or website, that content hub is yours to control – unlike social media platforms that can change their rules and reach overnight.

 A smart article that is appealing to readers will attract audiences way beyond its initial publication date.
 If your content is online, it can be easily found by prospects whenever that issue is relevant to their situation, making you the answer to their needs at their critical decision-making moments.

 So the next time you’re thinking about cutting the content line item to save a few pennies, think again.
-Consider the investment you’re making in your brand, your employees, your ongoing marketing – and your own authority.
+Consider the investment you’re making in your school, your employees, your ongoing marketing – and your own authority.
 And script your story right.